For the HECS of It

 The Age of Aquarius

 The Aquarius has a 49-key keyboard but in the dreaded rubber-chiclet style, only literally this time: an honest appraisal would probably have the tiny keys SMALLER than chiclets .
 To further muddy the waters for users trying to operate the computer, there is no space bar… a small SPACE key is located on the far side of the bottom left row.
 Opposite this on the other end is the RETURN key, therefore flying in the face of a standard computer keyboard layout.
-The format of this keyboard does, however, make possible keyboard templates that can be installed over top to give quick reference for commands.
-Made available soon after release are to be connectable peripherals such as a modem that can be used to connect to an online service dubbed Aquarius Home Services, and a tape cassette Data Recorder device.
+The format of this keyboard does, however, make possible keyboard templates that can be installed over top to give quick reference for commands. and a tape cassette Data Recorder device.
 Offered as well is a thermal printer rated at 80 characters a second, up to 40 columns wide, utilizing rolls of 4 3/4″ thermal paper.
 A switch located at the back of the printer can put the device in either graphics, mixed or text mode.
+These devices are also to be available along with the computer in a complete package called the COM/PAC at a price pegged around $500.